-When a marriage or civil partnership breaks down, any assets – financial or otherwise – have to be divided between the two parties.
-Many factors are taken into account when deciding who receives which assets, and numerous options are available to divide these assets successfully.
+When a marriage or Civil Partnership breaks down, any assets, financial or otherwise, have to be divided between the two parties.
+Many factors are taken into account when deciding who receives which assets, and there are numerous options available to divide these assets successfully.

-The process can be relatively straightforward, whereby direct negotiations between the two partners occur, or more complex, whereby court proceedings are needed in order to divide assets amicably.
-In either case, our experienced solicitors can guide you through the stages involved, and try to minimise conflict and upset for both parties at all times.
+The process can be relatively straightforward, whereby direct negotiations between the two partners occur, or more complex, whereby Court proceedings are needed in order to divide assets amicably.
+In either case, our expert Solicitors can guide you through the stages involved, and try to minimise conflict and upset for both parties at all times.
 Consideration is placed particularly on the future welfare of any children or dependants of the party.

-Here at Slater & Gordon Lawyers we recognise that this can be a stressful and emotional time, as it is one of the final stages of a relationship breakdown and may provoke many different feelings in different people.
+At Slater & Gordon our Family & Divorce Solicitors know that this can be a stressful and emotional time, as it's one of the final stages of a relationship breakdown and may provoke many different feelings in different people.
 Our caring family team is here to help you through this difficult time and to finalise the division of assets so that each party can move on with their lives and look to the future.

 Call our Divorce Solicitors for a free consultation on freephone 0800 916 9055 or contact us online.